retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

     :width: 400

 We see that the number of observations has grown, especially around 0.
-As you can see on those both plots - there are quite a lot of users, for whom it takes not so long to go from product1 to the cart not directly, but through other events.
+As you can see from both plots - there are quite a lot of users, for whom it takes not too long to go from product1 to the cart not directly, but through other events.
 However there are also some users who have a long path between those two points.
-We can interpret this in a way like the users are picky, so it takes them long to go from ``product1`` to ``cart``.
+We can interpret this as the users being picky, so it takes them a long time to go from ``product1`` to ``cart``.

-Here we should make a stop for the explanation of how timedeltas between event pairs calculated.
+Here we should make a stop and explain how timedeltas between event pairs are calculated.
-Below you can see the picture with one user path and timedeltas that will be displayed in the ``timedelta_hist`` with the parameters:
+Below you can see the picture of one user path and timedeltas that are displayed in a ``timedelta_hist`` with the parameters:

-- event_pair=('A', 'B')
+- event_pair=('A', 'B');
-- only_adjacent_event_pairs=False
+- only_adjacent_event_pairs=False.

 .. figure:: /_static/user_guides/eventstream/08_event_pair_explanation.png
     :width: 400

-Now we get back to our example and assume we would like to look at those users (with long path from ``product1``to ``cart``).
+Now let us get back to our example and assume we would like to look at such users (with long path from ``product1`` to ``cart``).
-There are several ways how we can do it with parameters or combination of parameters below:
+There are several ways we can do it with a combination of the parameters below:

-- ``lower_cutoff_quantile``
+- ``lower_cutoff_quantile``;
-- ``upper_cutoff_quantile``
+- ``upper_cutoff_quantile``;
-- ``log_scale``
+- ``log_scale``.

-We are not going to go into detail with those params because there are quite common for distribution analysis.
-:py:meth:`timedelta_hist()<retentioneering.eventstream.eventstream.Eventstream.timedelta_hist>`

-Let's turn to another case, sometimes we are interested to look only at those events which appeared within a user session.
-So if we've already split the paths into sessions we can use ``weight_col='session_id'``:
+Let us turn to another case.
+Sometimes we are interested in looking only at events that appear within a user session.
+If we have already split the paths into sessions we can use ``weight_col='session_id'``:

 .. code-block:: python